sushantcode/TexasHamburger/README.md

 Tools used for this project:

-- IntelliJ Idea / Other Suitabe Ide
+- IntelliJ Idea
-- JDK 11 (used for this project)
+- JDK 11
 - Docker
 - Docker-compose
 - Kafka and zookeeper (inside docker container)
 - Jenkins-lts
+- Swagger 2

 Dependencies are below: